Govt made Budget transparent, nothing under wraps: FM

-New Delhi, Feb 8 (IANS) Finance Minister Nirmala Sitharaman on Monday said that the government has managed to make the Union Budget transparent and there is nothing under wraps or swept under the carpet.
+New Delhi: Finance Minister Nirmala Sitharaman on Monday said that the government has managed to make the Union Budget transparent and there is nothing under wraps or swept under the carpet.

 "Whatever the government is borrowing or spending is open for everyone to see," she said during a virtual event 'Demystifying Union Budget 2021-22', organised by the PHD Chamber of Commerce and Industry.